vdedios/printf/tests/README.md

 LIB="-I header/"
 ```
 ## ADITIONAL COMMENTS
-Markup : *You would need to have a makefile in order to use this test.
+*You would need to have a makefile in order to use this test.
 * **tests_ft_printf.c** is the file that contains all the tests.
 You can modify this file in order to test all different cases you desire.
 * **leaks_ft_printf.c** is the file that contains a leaks simple test.